 "Academic integrity requires that all academic work be wholly the product of an identified individual or individuals.
 Joint efforts are only legitimate when the assistance of others is explicitly acknowledged...
 The principles of academic integrity entail simple standards of honesty and truth.
 Each member of the university has a responsibility to uphold the standards of the community and to take action when others violate them...Students are responsible for knowing what the standards are and for adhering to them.
 Students should also bring any violations of which they are aware to the attention of their instructors."1 Students are expected to know, understand and adhere to the policies on academic integrity outlined above.
 Procedures for violation of these policies outlined in the University Code of Academic Conduct will be followed.
-IN THIS CLASS ALL EXAMS ARE INDIVIDUAL - YOU CANNOT COLLABORATE ON ANY ONLINE TEST.
+IN THIS CLASS ALL EXAMS ARE INDIVIDUAL - YOU CANNOT COLLABORATE ON ANY ONLINE OR IN PERSON TEST.

-1 Rutgers University Code of Academic Conduct, taken from the Student Advising Handbook http://camden-sbc.rutgers.edu/CurrentStudents/students/advising.pdf.
+1 Rutgers University Code of Academic Conduct, taken from the Student Advising Handbook - http://camden-sbc.rutgers.edu/CurrentStudents/students/advising.pdf.

-TENTATIVE COURSE OUTLINE (NOTE: Instructor may make modifications to this schedule as necessary!): Module Topic(s) for Module Assigned Reading Module 1 Data analytic thinking and data science solutions for business Provost-Fawcett (PF): Chapters 1,2 Module 2 Supervised learning and classification via Decision Trees and the Nearest Neighbors algorithm Ch3: PF Ch1: Muller-Guido (MG) Case: Stitch Fix (5%) Module 3 Decision Trees (continued) Ch3: PF, Ch2: MG Module 4 Regression/Logistic Regression Ch4: PF, Ch2: MG Module 5 Regression/Logistic Regression Ch4: PF, Ch2: MG TEST 1: 15% Module 6 Understanding overfitting and cross-validation for models Ch5: PF, Ch5: MG, Case: Byte-Dance (5%) Module 7 Unsupervised learning, similarity and clustering Ch6: PF, Ch3: MG Module 8 Unsupervised learning, similarity and clustering Ch6: PF, Ch3: MG Module 9 Decision analytic thinking: what is a good model?
+Module Topic(s) for Module Assigned Reading Module 1 Data analytic thinking and data science solutions for business Provost-Fawcett (PF): Chapters 1,2 Module 2 Supervised learning and classification via Decision Trees and the Nearest Neighbors algorithm Ch3: PF Ch1: Muller-Guido (MG) Case: Stitch Fix (5%) Module 3 Decision Trees (continued) Ch3: PF, Ch2: MG Module 4 Regression/Logistic Regression Ch4: PF, Ch2: MG Module 5 Regression/Logistic Regression Ch4: PF, Ch2: MG TEST 1: 15% Module 6 Understanding overfitting and cross-validation for models Ch5: PF, Ch5: MG, Case: Byte-Dance (5%) Module 7 Unsupervised learning, similarity and clustering Ch6: PF, Ch3: MG Module 8 Unsupervised learning, similarity and clustering Ch6: PF, Ch3: MG Module 9 Decision analytic thinking: what is a good model?
 Ch7: PF, Ch5: MG Module 10 Visualizing model performance: ROC curves Ch8:PF, Ch5: MG Programming Assignment due.
-(15%) Module 11 Evidence and probabilities, Naive Bayes Ch9: PF TEST 2: 20% Module 12 Representing and mining text Ch10: PF, Ch7: MG Module 13 Representing and mining text Ch10: PF, Ch7: MG Data science project proposal PPT due(10%).
-Module 14, Final Exam TBD (25%) NOTE: Final exam (25%) Ch 13,14: PF
+(15%) Module 11 Evidence and probabilities, Naive Bayes Ch9: PF TEST 2: 20% Module 12 Representing and mining text Ch10: PF, Ch7: MG Module 13 Mining text, Association Rule Mining (NOTE: Read this topic is from Ch12 PF up until the end of the Facebook likes section only.)
+Ch10: PF, Ch7: MG, Ch12: PF Data science project proposal due (10%).
+Module 14 Miscellaneous topics in Machine Learning/Wrap-up.
+Data science proposal presentation if applicable.
+Final exam date TBD Ch 13,14: PF, Final Exam TBD (25%)